scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 #### Links

-There are three types of links in SCION: core links, parent-child links, and peering links.
+Within and between ISDs, SCION supports three types of links: (1) core links, (2) parent-child links, and (3) peering links.

-- A **core link** can only exist between two core ASes.
+- A **core link** always connects two core ASes, which are either within the same or in a different ISD.
+Core links can exist for various underlying business relationships, including provider-customer (where the customer pays the provider for traffic) and peering relationships.
-- A **parent-child link** requires that at least one of the two connected ASes is a non-core AS.
-ASes with a parent-child link usually belong to the same entity or have a provider-customer relationship.
+- A **parent-child link** creates a hierarchy between the parent and the child.
+ASes with a parent-child link typically have a provider-customer relationship.
-- A **peering link** also includes at least one non-core AS.
+- **Peering links** exist between ASes with a (settlement-free or paid) peering relationship.
+Peering links can only be used to reach destinations within or downstream of the peering AS.
+They can be established between any two core or non-core ASes, and between core and non-core ASes.
+Peering links can also cross ISD boundaries.

 See {{architecture}} for a high-level overview of the SCION network structure.